“Without mathematics, there’s nothing you can do. Everything around you is mathematics. Everything around you is number.” Shakuntala Devi

 The decisions taken in terms of curriculum design and intended learning/teaching practice are inextricably linked to necessary Continuing Professional Development (CPD) for teaching staff.
-School leaders ensure a range of CPD is made available, which means that strong consistency in practice is enabled across Years 1-6, whilst colleagues in Early Years are also aware about the mastery agenda and adopt relevant approaches.
-This supports the effective implementation of our mathematics curriculum offer.
+School leaders ensure a range of CPD is made available, which means that strong consistency in practice is enabled across Years 1-6, whilst colleagues in Early Years are also aware about the mastery agenda and adopt relevant approaches to support the effective implementation of our mathematics curriculum offer.

-- Participate in an active discussion giving reasons for their opinions
+- Participate in active discussions giving reasons for their opinions

 - Practise and rehearse the precise use of mathematical language

-- Explore concepts through concrete, abstract and pictorial approaches
+- Explore concepts through concrete, pictorial and abstract approaches

 - Dig deeper, reason, learn from mistakes and misconceptions